Armillaria root rot

 - Rip the area thoroughly, and remove and burn all stumps and large roots.

-- Leave the area under pasture for at least from two to three years to allow small roots to rot.
+- Leave the area under pasture for at least 2 to 3 years to allow small roots to rot.

 - Remove and burn all badly affected trees, including roots.

-- Armillaria can be controlled by soil fumigation.
-However control depends on the complete eradication of the fungus.
+Armillaria can be controlled by soil fumigation, but control depends on the complete eradication of the fungus.
 To achieve this, the extent of infestation must be determined accurately and the entire infested area must be fumigated after suitable preparation of the soil.

 - Remove all the affected trees within the area, and as many roots as possible, and burn on the spot.
 Do not move this material from the site, or cultivate outwards from the affected area, as the disease spreads readily through infected roots and stems.

 - Plant a cover crop to lower soil moisture during spring and summer before fumigation.
-The soil should have dried to a depth of 600-700 mm.
+The soil should have dried to a depth of 600mm to 700mm.
 This is important as the fumigant must contact deeply buried infected root pieces that could cause re-infection.

-- In late summer, while soil moisture is still very low, fumigate the affected area to a depth of 400 mm.
+- In late summer, while soil moisture is still very low, fumigate the affected area to a depth of 400mm.
 Seal with polythene sheet for at least 24 hours.
-Do not fumigate soil that is closer than 2 m from surrounding healthy trees because this may kill them.
+Do not fumigate soil that is closer than 2m from surrounding healthy trees because this could kill them.

-- Replant only when it is safe to do so - usually about one month after treatment.
+- Replant only when it is safe to do so — usually about 1 month after treatment.